Skip to main content

 Supported attributes for properties in AOT mode:

-• MethodDataSource - Static method data sources
+• MethodDataSource - Data sources via calling a method

 • DataSourceGeneratorAttribute - Source-generated data (first item only)

-The AOT system generates strongly-typed property setters at compile time, eliminating reflection overhead and ensuring full Native AOT compatibility.
+The AOT system generates strongly-typed property setters at compile time, eliminating reflection overhead and ensuring Native AOT compatibility.

 Async Property Initialization